ahr-university/site/README.md

 - design login page for portal
 - finalize portal
 - ~make actual social media accounts for organization~
-- add charts of all students results from previous exams
+- ~add chart of all students results from previous exams~
 - add the ability for a student to request exam remark
 - add more articles (more relevant ones)